apache/incubator-kie-kogito-examples/process-performance-quarkus/README.md

-# Process + Quarkus example
+# Process Quarkus Performance

 ## Description

+A set of BPMN processes used to manually run throughput tests on Quarkus in order to check performance.
+All BPMN files share the same structure.
+They consist on one script, which invokes ``Thread.sleep`` to stop process execution as much time as indicated on ``delay`` argument and they all publish a message to channel  _done_  when ended.
+The difference between them is the way they are started:
+* test.bpmn2 is started through a regular REST invocation
+* kafkaTest.bpmn2 is started through a message on channel  _test_
+* kafkaTestOtherChannel.bpmn2 is started through a message on channel  _test2_

-A simple process service used to run throughput tests.
-This test relies on Kafka.
-So to be able to run this you need to have Kafka cluster installed and available over the network.
+This project is configured to run on Kafka (you can change broker and topic on application.properties).
+Therefore, you need to have
+Kafka cluster installed and available over the network.
 Refer to [Kafka Apache site](https://kafka.apache.org/quickstart) to more information about how to install.

 ## Installing and Running